Hosting Friendsgiving requires a mash-up of multiple skills — hostess, conductor, moderator, and innovator.

-If you aren’t willing to cook the turkey, but you are willing to provide the space for everyone then in my opinion… we can make this work.
+If you aren’t willing to cook the turkey, but you are eager to provide the space for everyone, then, in my opinion, we can make this work.

 Which I am pretty sure is not what you will read anywhere else on the internet.
 OH WELL

 If you don’t want to cook the turkey, ask that foodie friend of yours to come over and make a day of it.
-Your friend will need to come over hours before dinner because the turkey takes time.
-This could be a great excuse for a Netflix marathon, board games challenge or a playdate with your kiddos.
+Your friend will need to go over hours before dinner because the turkey takes time; what an excellent excuse for a Netflix marathon, board games challenge, or a playdate with your kiddos.

 I am going to be giving you the exact signup sheet I use to track “who is bringing what” next week.
 I’ll also share the message I send to guests and what I consider when it comes to asking people to bring dishes and beverages.

 Curious how much alcohol you need?
 I share the exact calculations that I used for years to calculate dinners for 10 to galas of 800 in my post – “How much alcohol do I need?”